Testimony ends in Donald Trump’s civil fraud trial, but the verdict isn’t expected until next month

 His discursive answers prompted the judge to bristle that “this is not a political rally.”
 Complaining that Trump was giving speeches instead of answering questions, Engoron urged defense lawyers to “control” the former president.

-Trump’s out-of-court comments also became an issue in the trial, leading to a gag order that barred all the participants from commenting publicly on the judge’s staff.
+Some of Trump’s out-of-court comments led to a gag order that barred all trial participants from commenting publicly on the judge’s staff.
 The order, which Trump has decried and his attorneys are appealing, came after he maligned the judge’s principal law clerk.

-Engoron has fined Trump a total of $15,000 for what the judge said were violations of the order.
+Engoron has fined Trump a total of $15,000 after finding that he violated the order.

-Yet the testimony phase ended on a cordial note Wednesday, with Trump attorney Christopher Kise thanking the court for investing time in the case and the judge expressing appreciation for all the work lawyers had done.
-Some of the defense attorneys shook James’ hand as they headed out of court.
+Yet the testimony phase ended on a cordial note Wednesday, with Kise thanking the court for investing time in the case and the judge expressing appreciation for all the work lawyers had done.
+Kise and some other defense attorneys shook James’ hand as they headed out of court.

+Hours later, Engoron was among people who had to evacuate the courthouse after a man set some papers afire and doused them with a fire extinguisher.
+The man was arrested, court spokesperson Al Baker said.
+No one was injured, and Engoron and others returned to the courthouse after the all-clear.